ShareAndShine/Partner-Management-LWC-Project/README.md

     DataFix.UpdatePartnerType();

 #   3.2.1 Go to Account list view -> Partner Accounts -> Manually update Primary contact POC for each account -> Save

+# 4 Use this method to clean Sample Data and Start Fresh
+#   3.1.1 Use Developer console and Run CleanData method from DataFix class
+    DataFix.CleanData();